raspberrypilearning/push-button-stop-motion/worksheet.md

 ## Step 3: Take a picture with Python

-1. Double-click on `LXTerminal` to open a terminal window, and enter `sudo idle &` to start the Python environment.
+1. Double-click on `LXTerminal` to open a terminal window, and enter `sudo idle3 &` to start the Python environment.
 1. Select `File > New Window` from the menu to open a Python file editor.
 1. Carefully enter the following code (case is important!):